Xh3o1vn/FeedingFrenzy_Autosplitter/README.md

 P.S.
 Only choose either of the two methods, otherwise the segmentation may occur twice.

-## Start Time Setting

-**Start Timer at:** should be set to -2.20 for both the Any% Speedrun and Individual Stage Speedrun.

 ## Any%

 If you're trying to do an Any% Speedrun, please make sure your Livesplit have 40 splits.
 You can download Feeding Frenzy Any% Splits [here](https://www.speedrun.com/feeding_frenzy/resources); Autosplitter will automatically segment at the beginning of each level when it is loaded.